-Other income from government grants of £0.7m (2019/20: £nil) was received from the Coronavirus Job Retention Scheme, relating to staff who were furloughed due to the Covid-19 pandemic.
+Other income from government grants of £0.4m (2020/21: £0.7m) was received from the Coronavirus Job Retention Scheme, relating to staff who were furloughed due to the Covid-19 pandemic.
 There are no unfulfilled conditions or other contingencies relating to this grant income and no other forms of government assistance have been received in the year.